What to do if your washing machine starts to act up? You can either call the service company and wait a few days for an expensive repair job,

 Problem #5 – Water will not empty

 This is caused by a malfunctioning pump.
-Check the drive belts on the pump and if they seem to be OK try to move the belt by hand (with the machine disconnected!)
-If it seems to be stiff the pump needs to be replaced.
+Check the drive belts on the pump, and if they seem to be OK, try to move the belt by hand (with the machine disconnected!).
+If it appears to be stiff, the pump needs to be replaced.

 Problem #6 – Washer shakes during the spin cycle

 Washing machines need to be leveled carefully to avoid this problem.
-There are usually adjustable feet on each corner of the machine for adjust the level.
+There are usually adjustable feet on each corner of the machine to adjusting the level.
 Make sure the machine is installed on a sturdy floor or reinforce the underfloor if necessary.

 If the machine is perfectly leveled and still vibrates during the spin cycle check to see if the damper pads are worn.

-Note that some amount of vibration is normal and that front loading machines are more prone to this problem than top-loaders.
+Note that some amount of vibration is reasonable and that front-loading machines are more prone to this problem than top-loaders.

 Problem #7 – Washing machine damages clothing

 This can happen if there is not enough water during the wash cycle.
-Be sure to use the recommended water level for the load of laundry.
-Open the lid during the wash cycle to make sure the clothes are circulating freely and if not, stop the cycle and add more water.
+Be sure to use the recommended water level for a load of laundry.
+Open the lid during the wash cycle to make sure the clothes are circulating freely and, if not, stop the cycle and add more water.

 Problem #8 – There is still detergent in the clothes after the wash cycle

 This can be because of using too much detergent, but mechanical problems can also be the cause.
-First check to make sure the cold water hose is unobstructed and if it’s OK watch to see if the rinse cycle is normal.
-If not there may be a problem with the timer assembly in which case the easiest solution is to replace the whole timer unit.
+First, check to make sure the cold water hose is unobstructed and if it’s OK to watch to see if the rinse cycle is regular.
+If not, there may be a problem with the timer assembly, in which case the easiest solution is to replace the whole timer unit.